YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTNOPSWDINTP, Cannot prompt for password inside a TP transaction.

-Run Time Error: This error occurs if the process used an external call to set the gtm_passwd environment variable to a null string after startup and then accessed an encrypted database file for the first time within a TP transaction.
+Run Time Error: This error occurs if the process used an external call to set the ydb_passwd environment variable to a null string after startup and then accessed an encrypted database file for the first time within a TP transaction.

-Action: If possible, set the gtm_passwd environment variable to the obfuscated password.
+Action: If possible, set the ydb_passwd environment variable to the obfuscated password.
 Otherwise, revise the logic to touch a global mapped to each encrypted database, for example, $DATA(myglobal), to ensure the prompting happens before entering any TP transaction.

 ---------------------